sirkamar/AROLib/README.md

-As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as a normal expected possible error condition, it is only listed in the _@throws_ section of function specifications in this API document where it may be explicitly thrown by the function.
+As the throwing of a `NullException` is typically a runtime error caused by a flaw in program design rather than as a normal expected possible error condition, it is only listed in the _@throws_ section of function specifications in the repository's wiki, where it may be explicitly thrown by the function.

+Performance wise, it is helpful to clear references that are no longer needed by assigning them the null reference.
+This enables the ARM facility to more quickly identify objects that are no longer actively referenced and therefore eligible for automatic memory deallocation.

 ## The “this” Reference

 The C++ “this” pointer is an implicit raw pointer to an instance of a class.
 To avoid situations where the pointer could be improperly used, the library defines a macro constant `thisref` that evaluates to a reference to the object pointed to by the “this” pointer.
 It may be used in all contexts where the “this” pointer may be legally used.
+It is recommended that users of the ARO Library always use `thisref` instead of the “this” pointer.
+For example:

 ```cpp
 System::out->println(thisref->toString());